Sparky1313/ROS_Research/README.md

 ![Doorbell Robot Task](/README_Photos/Robot_Task.png)

-## spawn_obstacles package
+## spawn_obstacles Package
 ### spawn_obstacles.py
 #### spawn_obstacles.py Description
 [spawn_obstacles.py](/src/spawn_obstacles/src/spawn_obstacles.py) is a program that will spawn obstacles in front of the robot as it travels a to a waypoint so that it will have to maneuver around them.
 This creates a dynamic environment to test against.

 When obstacles are spawned they will be assigned a specific id/name that can be used to reference them for deletion.
-By default the object will be a beer bottle, but you can modify [spawn_obstacles.py](/src/spawn_obstacles/src/spawn_obstacles.py) to use other objects from ```gazebo_models```.
+By default, the object will be a beer bottle.
+You can modify [spawn_obstacles.py](/src/spawn_obstacles/src/spawn_obstacles.py) to use other objects from ```gazebo_models``` as obstacles.

 ![Obstacle Name](/README_Photos/Obstacle_Name.png)